-Power meters have come down in price considerably in recent years, and while they’re great for tracking your outside exploits in fine detail, the real value of a power meter is as a specialised training tool.
+The best power meters have come down in price considerably in recent years, and while they’re great for tracking your outdoor training exploits in fine detail, the real value of a power meter is as a specialised training tool.

 Okay, so a power meter isn’t an indoor training essential, but with one on your bike you can do proper FTP testing, train in specific power zones and use interactive apps on any kind of trainer (not just a smart trainer).